See the new Western Mass Community Choice Energy website, WMACCE.wordpress.com!

-CCA 2.0 – Local Power Approach to CCA and 100% Renewable Energy
+CCE “Plus”– Local Power Approach to CCE and 100% Renewable Energy

-The local power approach to CCA is designed to set in place a clear and replicable path to achieving 100% renewable energy, based on the integration of CCA services – local energy development, energy procurement, energy efficiency and demand response.
+The local power approach to CCE (also known as Community Choice Aggregation – CCA) is designed to set in place a clear and replicable path to achieving 100% renewable energy, based on the integration of CCA services – bulk energy procurement plus local renewable energy development and the provision of customized energy efficiency services.

 Most 100% renewable options currently offered in MA are based either on out-of-state resources that do not add new renewable energy (such as Texas wind RECs) or on “Local (New England) Class 1 REC” options.
 Class 1 RECs do provide “additionality” but not locally, and create the need for new transmission and back-up (typically gas-fired) power.